thomasgillis/dbs/README.md

 ## Global picture

 We rely on the widespread `make` tool to handle the different dependencies.
 Each lib's recipe is defined in the `lib.mak` file.
-For each cluster/configuration, you have to create an `cluster.arch` file.
+For each cluster/configuration, you have to create an `.arch` file.
 If you need to specify the version you want.
 Failing to specify a version implies that the lib will not be built

 You should **always** submit a job to build the libraries as the compute nodes are usually different from the login nodes.